jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 ## Features:

-make_index is multithreaded, using Go's goroutines function.
+make_index is multithreaded, using go-routines.
 Depending on the size of your directory tree, this may speed things up dramatically.

 make_index will refrain from clobbering user-generated Index.md files, or in fact any Index.md file which does not contain the YAML tag: AUTOGEN.